Tioga Pass hikes in Yosemite National Park.

 With its high altitude and exposed terrain, this hike demands preparation, but those who tackle it are rewarded with some of the most breathtaking scenery in Yosemite.

-5. May Lake and Mt.
-Hoffmann
+5. May Lake and Mount Hoffmann

 Starting Point: May Lake Trailhead